hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 For a more thorough explanation on how to set up an agent on Windows and Mac OSx/Linux machines please take a look at the following section below.
-The necessary steps ahve also been described in details in :ref:`mfa quick start`.
+The necessary steps have also been described in details in :ref:`mfa quick start`.

 .. _mfa_agent_windows: